-- ١. Assess situation.
+- I. Assess situation.

 - Airway or breathing urgency

-- Bleeding (severe) B.
+- B. Bleeding (severe)

-- Head or neck injury (severe) C.
+- C. Head or neck injury (severe)

 - II.
 Send responsible person for the head coach and trained person to call for appropriate Emergency Medical Service.

-- A. Athletic trainer should always have posted on training room door where he/she can be located.
+- Athletic trainer should always have posted on training room door where he/she can be located.
+A.

 - III.
 Phone call.

-- Phone
+- Α. Phone

 - 1. Phones should be in good working order, plugged in, and power source turned on.

-- 2. Nearest phone location should be well known by coaching staff, managers, student trainers, etc.
+- Nearest phone location should be well known by coaching staff, managers, student trainers, etc. 2.

 - Phones should be easily accessible.
 3.

-- 4. The coaching staff and the athletic director should have keys to get to a phone.
+- The coaching staff and the athletic director should have keys to get to a phone.
+4.

-- В. Posted near phone.
+- B. Posted near phone.

 - 1. Emergency numbers

 - nearest emergency medical service

-- all emergency medical transport facilities in your area (ambulance companies, fire department, b. helivac company, department of public safety, air national guard, police station, company medical services)
+- all emergency medical transport facilities in your area (ambulance companies, fire department, helivac company, department of public safety, air national guard, police station, company medical services)

-- hospitals, clinics C.
+- hospitals, clinics c.

-- d. doctors
+- d.

-- administration e.
+- doctors administration e.

-- f. athletic trainer
+- athletic trainer f.

-- school nurse g. h.
+- school nurse

-- maintenance
+- g. h. maintenance

 - 2. Step-by-step of what to say to emergency facility.

-This is (name) (position)

-I am calling from (school)

-We are in need of an ambulance
+This is (name) (position) I am calling from (school) We are in need of an ambulance